SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-handler-for-the-update-event-in-sharepoint-add-ins.md

 ---
 title: Create a handler for the update event in SharePoint Add-ins
-description: Create and use a handler for the update event of a SharePoint Add-in. ms.date: 11/02/2017 ms.prod: sharepoint
+description: Create and use a handler and apply rollback logic for the update event of a SharePoint Add-in. ms.date: 11/02/2017 ms.prod: sharepoint
 ---